StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 The ServiceGraph is the backbone of the EffectiveModel.
 Basically, it's a directed graph structure (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.

-After construction, the graph structure is reorganized to ease accessing the stored information from an orchetrator point of view.
+After construction, the graph structure is reorganized to ease accessing the stored information from an orchestrator point of view.

 Following steps are executed when creating a new ServiceGraph:

-1. **Parse template** into graph-like structure (using [JGraphT](http://jgrapht.org/) and [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)).
+1. **Parse template** into a graph-like structure (using [JGraphT](http://jgrapht.org/) and [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)).
 2. **Wait for user input**, then proceed with step 3.
 3. **Normalize graph**.
    Every TOSCA short notation is converted to its corresponding normal (i.e., extended) representation.